statsbylopez/NHL_Shootouts/README.md

 # NHL_Shootouts

-This file contains R code for an analysis of NHL shootouts by Lopez and Schuckers.
-The paper was presented at the 2015 New England Symposium on Statistics in Sports.
+This file contains R code for an analysis of NHL shootouts by [Michael Lopez](statsbylopez.com) and [Michael Schuckers](http://statsportsconsulting.com/).
+The resulting paper was presented at the 2015 New England Symposium on Statistics in Sports.
 For link to those slides, click [here](www.slides.com).

 There are two sets of code, each of which links to public csv files to extract the data.